SpeciesFileGroup/matrix_row_coder/README.md

 `grunt serve-mock`: Builds a sample page with the Matrix Row Coder using mock data.
 Starts a local webserver.
 Opens a browser window with the page.
 Will rebuild the bundle if source changes occur.

 `grunt serve-live`: The same as `serve-mock`, but uses a bundle with a request module that will make live requests to the api information given to the Matrix Row Coder component.

+# Support

+Support for this project came from NSF DEB 15-55053 with additional development in the TaxonWorks codebase supported by NSF DBI 1356515ABI-1356381.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.